acmoles/portfolio/portfolio/projects/wesen.md

 4. The pendant is overly large
 { .wesen-list }

-I developed a system to detect each of these problems.
-The notification window begins by offering tips and later, when appropriate, reports geometry errors.
+I developed systems to detect each of these problems.
+The notification window begins by offering tips.
+Later, when appropriate, it reports geometry errors.
 I was aware of additional hard-to-detect problems such as non-manifold and thin geometry but I chose not to address them in the MVP since they rarely occurred, preferring to manually fix these models for customers.

 <style lang="sass">